-3. (New in version 1.1.0) Fill out the [tool.versioningit.onbuild] subtable in pyproject.toml and configure your setup.py or setup.cfg to use versioningit's custom setuptools commands.
-This will allow you to create sdists & wheels in which some file has been modified to contain the line version = "project version>" or similar while leaving your repository alone.
+3. (New in version 1.1.0) Fill out the [tool.versioningit.onbuild] subtable in pyproject.toml and configure setuptools to use versioningit's custom build commands.
+This will allow you to create sdists & wheels in which some file has been modified to contain the line \\version\\ = "project version>" or similar while leaving your repository alone.
 See "The [tool.versioningit.onbuild] Subtable" for more information.